Tailor the Health Law Certificate to meet your career goals

 Health law encompasses health policy, transactional and corporate work, compliance and regulation, and health care litigation, among others.
 That’s why Mitchell Hamline’s Health Law Certificate can be tailored to meet your specific health law specialty while providing you with a firm foundation gained through health law and non-health law courses, an experiential learning component, and extra-curricular activities particularly relevant to your anticipated area of practice.

 Courses are taught by Mitchell Hamline faculty and industry professionals in multiple areas.
 This allows you to explore health law from a variety of perspectives or to focus on a specific area of interest.
-The Health Law Certificate is comprised of 10 or 11 credits.
+The Health Law Certificate is comprised of 10-12 credits.
 All of these credits count toward your J.D. degree.
 Many concurrently satisfy other J.D. requirements.

 - Health Law: Quality of Care and Liability (3 credits)